Language

 What does C₁V₁ = C₂V₂ mean?

-This equation states that the total amount of solute remains constant during dilution.
-The product of the initial concentration (C₁) and volume (V₁) equals the product of the final concentration (C₂) and volume (V₂).
-It is the most widely used formula for preparing diluted solutions.
+It states that the amount of solute stays constant during dilution.
+The initial concentration times the initial volume (C₁ × V₁) equals the final concentration times the final volume (C₂ × V₂).
+It is the most common formula for preparing diluted solutions from a stock.

 What is a serial dilution?

-A serial dilution is a series of sequential dilutions where each step uses the previous dilution as its source.
-For example, a 1:10 serial dilution reduces the concentration by 10-fold at each step.
+A serial dilution is a chain of sequential dilutions where each tube uses the previous one as its source.
+A 1 : 10 serial dilution lowers the concentration 10-fold at every step.
+It is widely used to build a range of concentrations for dose-response curves, microbial counts, and standard curves.

 Is my data saved or sent anywhere?